tsujigiri/axiom/README.md

 ## Static Files

 Static files are served via the `cowboy_http_static` handler.
-By default, every directory in your application's `./public` directory will be made accessible via a URL path prefix by the same name.
+By default, every file in ./public durectory will be made accessible via URL path the same as filename.
+E.g. the file `./public/index.html` can be accessed via `GET /index.html`.
+Additionaly, every directory in your application's `./public` directory will be made accessible via a URL path prefix by the same name.
 E.g. the file `./public/css/style.css` can be accessed via `GET /css/style.css`.

-`./public/index.html` will not be served (yet), as `cowboy_http_static` requires the URL path prefix.

 You can specify a custom directory via the `public` option.